dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/myths-and-misconceptions-about-accessibility.md

 - There will never not be a need to provide accessible experiences
 - Accessibility needs to a part of every step of the development process, including business requirements
-- Company culture is essential–the leaders have to make accessibility a priority, or else it will be haphazard
+- Company culture is essential—the leaders have to make accessibility a priority, or else it will be haphazard
 - It’s best to have full-time jobs just for accessibility, since experts will be able to coordinate efforts more effectively than folks who are only focused on it part-time
 - Hiring people with disabilities goes a long way